Home Compositions About

 Here is a review from the Fall 2005 edition of Choral Newsletter: "This is a stunning piece of music and is perfect for a winter concert.
 The opening unison on a sensitive text by the composer is chillingly beautiful.
 The harmonic writing is fresh and accessible.
 The piano accompaniment imitates the snow falling.
 The music on the text 'the path shines bright amid the night' is sumptuous in tone, alternating between unison and beautiful harmony.
 The quiet ending on changing meters reflects the vocal beauty of a fresh snow storm."

-You may click below to listen to a lovely performance of this music.
+You may listen to a lovely performance of this music here.
 But please note that this performance does not utilize the current text; the composer originally used Robert Frost's "Stopping by Woods on a Snowy Evening" as a text, but was not given permission to publish in that form.
 Here are the new words, written by the composer:

 I stood alone beneath the glow,